 - Slice cabbage according to your preference: slice into thin strips, chop into small bits, or shred in a food processor.
 Add cabbage to a large bowl and sprinkle with salt.

 - Using your hands, massage cabbage to release liquids and soften slightly.
 You can also let the cabbage stand for 15 minutes to soften further.
-Drain and reserve any liquid that comes out of the cabbage.
 Stir in optional mix-ins.

 - Using utensils and/or your hands, pack cabbage into the jars tightly, pressing down firmly as you go.
 Water will release from the cabbage as you pack it in; cabbage should be submerged in the liquid (brine) and there should be at least an inch of space at the top of your container.

 Yield: 1 mostly-full quart jar

 Red and green cabbage image from Shutterstock; other images mine.